kenwi/fan-control/README.md

 - Linux system with NCT6798-based motherboard
 - Python 3 with numpy and matplotlib (for curve visualization)
+- NCT6775/NCT6798 kernel module (may need to be loaded manually with `sudo modprobe nct6775`)

 ## Notes

 - Make sure to disable any BIOS/UEFI fan control features before using this script
 - Monitor system temperatures when first using the script to ensure proper cooling
+- If fan control files are not found in `/sys/class/hwmon/hwmon4/`, you may need to:
+  1. Check available hwmon devices: `ls -l /sys/class/hwmon/`
+  2. Load the NCT6775 module: `sudo modprobe nct6775`
+  3. Update the paths in the script to match your system's hwmon number